0xt3j4s/Promise-in-Go/README.md

 ```

 ## Usage
-To run the code, run the following command:
+To run the code, use the following command:
 ```bash
 go run promise.go
 ```